DoctorMcKay/sentry-bot-documentation/src/index.md

 ## Time Periods

 Some Sentry commands require a time period.
-Time periods are specified in format 1w2d3h4m5s (which would mean 1 week, 2 days, 3 hours, 4 minutes, 5 seconds).
+Time periods are specified in the format **1w2d3h4m5s** (which would mean 1 week, 2 days, 3 hours, 4 minutes, 5 seconds).

+Time period options may be specified in any order, spaces are ignored, and any missing units will be assumed as 0.
+For example, **1m 2d** means the same as **0w2d0h1m0s**.